 You study five papers, of which at least two must involve study of texts in either Greek or Latin (or both).
-These text-based papers are marked with an asterisk in the list of Classics options (pp. 9-10).
+These text-based papers are marked with an asterisk in the list of Classics options (section 4 below).
 If you take Greek or Latin for Beginners (which consists of two papers), you must also take another text-based option.